Better Off Alone: Critical reception

 The song was initially received with passiveness by some critics.
 J.D.
-Considine from The Baltimore Sun wrote in his review of Who Needs Guitars Anyway?, "Alice Deejay's sound is synth-driven and slightly retro, owing more to the frothy fun of '80s electropop than to the relentless thump of modern techno, and the songwriting is tuneful and hook-driven, lending an engaging, Ace of Base charm to the likes of "Better Off Alone"."
+Considine from The Baltimore Sun wrote in his review of Who Needs Guitars Anyway?: "Alice Deejay's sound is synth-driven and slightly retro, owing more to the frothy fun of '80s electropop than to the relentless thump of modern techno, and the songwriting is tuneful and hook-driven, lending an engaging, Ace of Base charm to the likes of "Better Off Alone"."
 Entertainment Weekly gave the song a B rating, describing it as having "catchy, throwaway results" with "barely there lyrics".
 Scottish Daily Record complimented its "great vocal and a pounding techno beat".

 In retrospect the song garnered acclaim.
-Vibe magazine considering the song "a timeless track" in their 30 Dance Tracks from The '90s That Changed the Game.
-Complex magazine stated the song, "perfectly embodies the 1990s Eurodance/euro trance sound that took over clubs, and today we're hearing the big room house scene build upon what was started here" in their 10 Essential Eurodance Classics.
-Complex also stated that Sebastiaan Moljin and Eelke Kahlberg's production of trance music project Dash Berlin, is directly reflective of the song's influence on the modern day electronic music scene.
-In 2017, BuzzFeed listed the song at number 24 in their list of The 101 Greatest Dance Songs Of the '90s.
+Vibe magazine considered the song "a timeless track" in their "30 Dance Tracks from the '90s That Changed the Game".
+Complex magazine stated the song, "perfectly embodies the 1990s Eurodance/euro trance sound that took over clubs, and today we're hearing the big room house scene build upon what was started here" in their "10 Essential Eurodance Classics".
+Complex also stated that Sebastiaan Molijn and Eelke Kalberg's production of trance music project Dash Berlin, is directly reflective of the song's influence on the modern day electronic music scene.
+In 2017, BuzzFeed listed the song at number 24 in their list of "The 101 Greatest Dance Songs of the '90s".
 Dash Berlin honorarily included the song in their top 5 greatest trance classics.
 Critic George McCarthy has described the song as being 'full of life: displaying an extensive range of raw emotional vulnerabilities that are unmatched by any other modern dance track, is a banger'.

 Meagan Garvey of MTV referenced the song as an example of "Eurodance Nostalgia" and that the cult status of the song is "mostly retroactive".
 Garvey stated that songs such as "Better Off Alone", "left you with an aching sensation, as if something had been left unsaid.
 The undercurrent of melancholy seemed more akin to mid-'90s tracks like La Bouche's "Where Do You Go" or Haddaway's "What Is Love," dance tracks built around unanswerable questions."
+In March 2025, Billboard magazine ranked "Better Off Alone" number 48 in their list of "The 100 Best Dance Songs of All Time".